fbpx

 The Saturday sun dips below the horizon and the first stars appear in the twilight sky.
 Jewish families and friends worldwide gather to mark the end of Shabbat.
 The air fills with the sweet aroma of spices.
 A braided candle glows warmly.
 Voices unite in ancient blessings.
 This is Havdalah.

 Let’s understand this beautiful ritual more deeply.
 We will delve into its origins, explore its biblical connections, and uncover its spiritual significance.
-We will discover its relevance for believers in Yeshua (Jesus) as the Messiah, together.
+Then, we can discover its relevance for believers in Yeshua (Jesus) as the Messiah, together.

 Origins and Biblical Connections